-Update May 08: The International Energy Association (IEA) has indicated that it plans to sharply reduce its world oil supply forecasts, in its next set of forecasts to be published in November 2008.
+The International Energy Association (IEA) has indicated that it plans to sharply reduce its world oil supply forecasts, in its next set of forecasts to be published in November 2008.

 Comment: This slide is from a presentation of Dr. Sam Shelton of Georgia Tech.
 The oil from ANWR is expected to provide only a small upward "bump" to US production.
+It is not likely to make a significant difference in world oil supply problem, if/when it actually does come on line, many years from now.

 Quite a few of the other much-hyped solutions are expected to provide equivalently little benefit.
+We will likely need to reduce consumption to better match supply.